spongecaptain/risingwave-docs/docs/guides/ingest-from-mysql-cdc.md

 Before using the MySQL CDC connector, you need to complete several configurations on MySQL.
 For details, see [Setting up MySQL](https://debezium.io/documentation/reference/stable/connectors/mysql.html#setting-up-mysql).

-### Create a materialized source using the CDC connector
+### Create a materialized source connection using the CDC connector

-To ensure all data changes are captured, you need to create a materialized source in RisingWave using the direct CDC connector.
-Use the `CREATE MATERIALIZED SOURCE` command to create a materialized source.
+To ensure all data changes are captured, you must create a materialized source connection (`CREATE MATERIALIZED SOURCE`) and specify primary keys.
+The data format must be Debezium JSON or Maxwell JSON.

 #### Syntax